-- 1. The Property Custodian will create an FD document in IRIS - a.
-If the property is loaded in IRIS as a compensate, the compensate will be updated accordantly, they entire asset does not need an FD created for it. - b.
+- 1. The Property Custodian will create an FD document in IRIS. - a.
+If the property is loaded in IRIS as compensation, the compensation will be updated accordantly, they entire asset does not need an FD created for it. - b.
 IRIS does not have batching capabilities for fixed asset property transfers.
 This requires that each property item identified for transfer be loaded as a separate FD document. - 2.
-If needed a Media Disposal Assurance Form will be uploaded to the FD - 3.
-After the FD document is approved in IRIS by the State Property Manager, the Property Custodian can trade in the controlled property. - B. PROPERTY NOT TRACKED IN IRIS - 1.
-No action is needed.
+If needed a Media Disposal Assurance Form will be uploaded to the FD

+3. After the FD document is approved in IRIS by the State Property Manager, the Property Custodian can trade in the controlled property.

+1. No action is needed.